amot-dev/star-trek-episodes/CONTRIBUTING.md

 - Don't suggest random ensigns as characters.
 All characters should have a somewhat significant role in at least one of the episodes they're in

 ### Prefixes
-- character: for a character that has appeared more than once (exception: important characters in movies)
+- character: for a recurring character (exception: important characters in movies)
-- planet: for a planet that has appeared more than once (exception: important planets in movies)
+- planet: for a recurring planet (exception: important planets in movies)
-- species: for a species that has appeared more than once and has more than one named member (exception: important species).
-To be used, there have to be multiple members of said species in the episode, excluding the main cast (eg. not all episodes with Spock will be marked Vulcan, nor all episodes with Worf marked Klingon)
+- species: for a recurring species that has more than one named member (exception: important species).
+To be used, there have to be multiple members of said species in the episode (or one very important member), excluding the main cast (eg. not all episodes with Spock will be marked Vulcan, nor all episodes with Worf marked Klingon)